 - Amazon – Yes, even Amazon sells organic food at a discounted price and with a Prime membership, they are shipped to you in 2 days!
 That’s pretty awesome.
 How are you going to spend all that time you save by not going to the grocery store?

-- Zaycon – I am so glad my good friend introduced me to Zaycon.
-Zaycon provides quality food at unbeatable value, direct from the farm to your family table.
+Zaycon– I am so glad my good friend introduced me to Zaycon.
+Zaycon provides quality food at an unbeatable value, direct from the farm to your family table.
 The food is sold by the case and completely skips the frozen truck ride across the country to your local grocery before you buy it.
 You schedule the pick up in advance in an area that is convenient for you.
 We are expecting a chicken pick up in June and I am beyond excited to get fresh, natural chicken breast for $1.89 a pound!
 What?
 Crazy.

 3. Smartphone apps